The Line of Freedom

 The Line of Freedom is a 2013 political drama film directed and produced by David Whitney and starring Antonio Aakeel.
 The film had its world premiere at the Dubai International Film Festival in 2013.
 It was instantly banned in Pakistan due to the controversial depiction of its security forces and subsequently contributed to a national ban of the Internet Movie Database.
 The film has sparked a backlash from some titling it "anti-state propaganda" and resulted in its star Antonio Aakeel, and others who had helped in the production allegedly receiving death threats.

-The film depicts the kidnapping of an activist by the Pakistani Army, his subsequent torture at their hands, and a failed attempt at executing in a desert location.
+The film depicts the kidnapping of an activist by Pakistani Security Forces, his subsequent torture at their hands, and a failed attempt at executing in a desert location.

 Plot

-The film follows the true story of Nasir Baloch, a young student rights activist murdered by the Pakistani Army in 2011 as part of their 'kill and dump' policy in Balochistan, southwest Pakistan.
+The film follows the true story of Nasir Baloch, a young student rights activist murdered by Pakistani Security Forces in 2011 as part of their 'kill and dump' policy in Balochistan, southwest Pakistan.
 Nasir Baloch is abducted and tortured by his country's security forces.
 Days later, he is shot and left for dead in the desert, but incredibly survives to tell his story.